Home

 Stand firm, do not budge

-For a Romantics*, it is important to recognise when someone is arguing logically and when they are arguing to test your logic emotionally, because they, themselves, haven’t got a clue (and they know it, too).
+For a Old Souls*, it is important to recognise when someone is arguing logically and when they are arguing to test your logic emotionally, because they, themselves, haven’t got a clue (and they know it, too).
 Do not give an inch unless they give you a reason to.
 That is the only way they will ever trust you.
 Even if they manage to find a kernel of truth by accident, do not admit to it, do not get puzzled during an emotional argument – if it is important, add that into the papers (or whatever) later, or include it into your points later, but during this argument, do not sway, unless you completely, authentically, changed your mind about things.

 It is OK to get angry with an emotional arguer.
 All they want to know is how you feel about things.
 If this is really important to you, they will let you have your way.
 They expect you to get emotional about stuff that you care about.
-The Romantics* expect you to be logical about it, and know what you are talking about, know your facts, figures, and scientific background or anything else that you have to support your case.
-They bow down to sound thinking, but the Pragmatic* only test how certain, how serious you are.
+The Old Souls* expect you to be logical about it, and know what you are talking about, know your facts, figures, and scientific background or anything else that you have to support your case.
+They bow down to sound thinking, but the Young Soul* only test how certain, how serious you are.
 Knowing that will get you far.

 Subscribe to get a Daily Message